The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley

 Ann-Marie Priest (Queensland) was announced as the winner of the 2017 Hazel Rowley Literary Fellowship at the Adelaide Writers Festival on 9 March 2017.
 The announcement followed the Hazel Rowley Memorial Lecture, given by Maxine Beneba Clarke, the 2014 recipient of the Fellowship for her memoir The Hate Race.

-Ann-Marie will use the $15,000 Fellowship to write a biography of Australian poet Gwen Harwood (1920-1995).
-She will spend time in Tasmania to immerse herself in the places where the adult Harwood lived, worked and wrote.
+Ann-Marie is using the $15,000 Fellowship to write a biography of Australian poet Gwen Harwood (1920-1995).
+She has spent time in Tasmania to immerse herself in the places where the adult Harwood lived, worked and wrote.
+Ann-Marie has written an article about how she used the Fellowship.
+This article was originally published in The Victorian Writer.

 Ann-Marie works part-time as a lecturer at Central Queensland University in Rockhampton.
 She has previously published a book on the love lives of 20th century writers, called Great Writers, Great Loves: The Reinvention of Love in the Twentieth Century.
 Her forthcoming book, A Free Flame, on the role of vocation in the lives of four Australian writers (including Gwen Harwood), will be published by UWA Publishing.